sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 Open SAS Studio and write this simple code, to get an idea of the output when your write a dataset name *correctly*.

 ```
-/* correct: name your dataset with character or underscore at the
+/* correct name your dataset with character or underscore at the
 beginning */

 data trial;